 You will be able to click a category that you have already created or created a new category.

-If you would like to add your new post to a category that you have already created simply click on the box next to the category that you desire.
+If you would like to add your new post to a category that you have already created simply click on the box next to the category you desire.
 This will place the content in the specific category that you have chosen making it easier for your readers to find.

-If no category fits your content, click add new category.
+If no category fits your content, click Add New Category.

 Type in the name you wish for the category in the box provided.

-What are Parent and Child Categories?
+What are Parent and Child Categories

 WordPress makes it easy to find relevant content for your readers by offering Parent Categories and Child Categories.

-A Parent Category is a main topic.
+A Parent Category is the main topic.
 Think of it as a filing drawer that is dedicated for bills.
 In that drawer, you have folders for all of the different companies that you pay bills to.
 If you need to find the electric bill, you open the filing drawer and pull out the folder dedicated for the electric.

-WordPress lets you breakdown your Parent Categories into smaller (folders) Child Categories to make it even easier for your readers to find relevant content that they are searching for.
+WordPress lets you break down your Parent Categories into smaller (folders) Child Categories to make it even easier for your readers to find relevant content that they are searching for.